dippy2214/Unity-Audio-Visualiser/README.md

 ### 👨‍💻 Starting Development
 The first step I took in development was setting up a basic testing scene to experiment with.
-This entailed a simple setup with an audio source and a random copyright free song I found on the internet (pure coincidence that I was testing with an 8 bit rickroll I assure you), plus an empty gameobject with the script I was testing with.
+This entailed a simple setup with an audio source and a random copyright free song I found on the internet (pure coincidence that I was testing with an 8 bit rickroll I assure you), plus an empty gameobject with the script I wanted to create the visualisation with.

+The script would create a bunch of cubes , which at first I would change the scale of to see how my audio bands were working.
+My code didn't yet break the data down into bands, but instead used 512 samples, which represent exact frequencies I was taking data from (rather than